 So many workplaces require ID badges at all times, but you if you don’t have to use the company-issued lanyard, a Custom ID Badge Holder makes a great handmade gift.
 Your imagination is the limit when it comes to personalizing the badge holder in the machine embroidery hoop .
 (I used my Bernina), but you can keep it simple with a tailored look.
 It’s also a great little bag for essentials.
 When I’m not using mine for Create Whimsy events, it holds my ID, a car key, phone, earbuds and my gym membership card to reduce the baggage I carry to workouts.
 Maybe this is just the excuse you need to get that embroidery machine!

 Tassel Earrings are on trend and easy-to-make wearable gifts.
 You can make your own tassels in any color, length or fullness to suit the wearer.
 I made these tassels with hand dyed perle cotton to go with the hand dyed fabric.
+A tassel making tool provides uniformity.
 So just get started with some fabric and interfacing scraps to make earrings that cannot be purchased anywhere!

 Experienced beadweavers can make Gemstone Embellished Right Angle Weave Bracelets to present as elegant gifts.
-Finding the perfect combination of seed beads and semi-precious gemstones for each bracelet is half the fun!
+Finding the perfect combination of seed beads and semi-precious gemstones for each bracelet is half the fun, so dig into your stash!
 Or, if you’re pressed for time, you can order these and other pieces directly from Flying Goat Studio.